the-teachingRSE-project/competencies/competencies.md

 The text is organised along the academic progression path (Bachelor, Master, PhD, Postdoc, PI/Professor).
 Since each level is based on the previous levels we presume that the skills and competencies at each level also encompass those of the previous levels.
-Due to the broad need throughout academic specializations, the described levels serve as a baseline and certain fields will require higher SE skill levels as development is a large part of their actual research.
+Due to the broad need throughout academic specialisations, the described levels serve as a baseline and certain fields will require higher SE skill levels as development is a large part of their actual research.